Reprieve (album): Critical reception

 The album so far has a score of 74 out of 100 from Metacritic based on "generally favorable reviews".
 No Depression gave it a positive review and said of DiFranco: "Her acoustic guitar playing is mesmerizing, as usual, but her melodic fills on electric guitar and keyboards, along with her percussion work, brings some color to this group of songs."
 Billboard also gave the album a positive review and said it was "more languid than earlier efforts without sacrificing the urgency of [DiFranco's] patented guitar pluck-strum."
 E!
 Online gave it a B− and called it "an arresting mix of the singer's political and personal strife set to a jazzy backbeat."

-The New York Times gave it an average review and said of DiFranco: "Subtle sounds – acoustic instruments, electronic tones, environmental noises, distorted echoes – well up around her, and they open up pockets of shadow around her usual pinpoint clarity.
+The New York Times gave it an average review.
+It said of DiFranco: "Subtle sounds – acoustic instruments, electronic tones, environmental noises, distorted echoes – well up around her, and they open pockets of shadow around her usual pinpoint clarity.
 Now the atmosphere is as important as the words."